tobiasrask/rest-services/README.md

 Our example above was one simple use case.
 Now let's talk about how it really works.

 ### Services
-At first we define **Service** for our app.
+Frst we define **Service** for our app.
 In our example we defined **Example API Service**, which is listening url **/api**.
 You can have multiple services if you like, they all have unique paths.

 At the moment all reponses are returned with pure JSON.
 If you need to alter services response data or format, just extend **RestServices** class and implement *sendResponse(err, req, res, response)* method.
 We will cover this documentation in near future.

 ### Resources
 We need to define the **Resource(s)** to be used with our **Service**.
 In our example we defined **ExampleResource** with id **example**.